Spoonbaker/csc468-project/README.md

 - The [report](./report.pdf), an explanation of Aggre-gator's design and how we built it
 - The [slide for our midterm presentation](./midterm-slide.pdf)
 - Our [CI on Garnix](https://garnix.io/repo/Spoonbaker/csc468-project); Garnix runs slightly faster than GitHub actions, and is able to take advantage of Nix's ability to cache builds, which makes CI even faster.
+- Our [Garnix deployment](https://deploy-host.main.csc468-project.Spoonbaker.garnix.me); after Garnix finishes buidling and checking on `main`, it deploys here.
+Note that it does use the self-signed dev cert.
 - Our [CloudLab experiment profile](https://www.cloudlab.us/p/cloud-edu/aggre-gator); currently just a machine with Docker, Docker-Compose, and Nix.
 Our plan is that deployment will be fully automated after the experiment is created.

 ## Development